2BAB/bundle-tool-gradle-plugin/README.md

         }
     }

-    // Each of them will create a work action with `build-apks` command buildApks {
+    // Each of them will create a work action with `build-apks` command. buildApks {
         create("universal") {
             buildMode.set(ApkBuildMode.UNIVERSAL.name)